Night Train to Munich: Release

+Box office

+According to Kinematograph Weekly the film did well at the British box office in September 1940.

+Critical reception

 The film premiered at the Odeon Leicester Square in London on 26 July 1940.

-Critical reception

 The film has a rating of 89% "Fresh" on the review aggregation website Rotten Tomatoes, based on 18 critic reviews, with an average rating of 7.3/10.
 Prior to the film's initial release, a review by Variety noted that "[m]uch of the film’s merit obviously stems from the compact, propulsive screenplay ... and the razor-edge direction", adding that "[t]here are countless touches of atmosphere and comedy that add immeasurable flavor and zest to the picture".

 Simon Abrams of Slant Magazine wrote of the film: "Come for Carol Reed's name, stay for Rex Harrison's performance and a few good cheap shots at the Nazis".
 Stephen Mayne of PopMatters wrote that the film is "more than just a rerun of The Lady Vanishes", stating that it "overcomes wobbly moments by being so persistently fun".